 In accordance with section 3(a) of 10 CFR part 430, subpart C, appendix A ("appendix A"), DOE notes that it is deviating from the provision in appendix A regarding the pre-NOPR stages for an energy conservation standards rulemaking.
-Section 6(a)(2) of appendix A states that if the Department determines it is appropriate to proceed with a rulemaking (after initiating the rulemaking process through an early assessment), the preliminary stages of a rulemaking to issue or amend an energy conservation standard that DOE will undertake will be a framework document and preliminary analysis, or an advance notice of proposed rulemaking ("ANOPR").
+Section 6(a)(2) of appendix A states that if the Department determines it is appropriate to proceed with a rulemaking, the preliminary stages of a rulemaking to issue or amend an energy conservation standard that DOE will undertake will be a framework document and preliminary analysis, or an advance notice of proposed rulemaking ("ANOPR").
 DOE is opting to deviate from this step by publishing a preliminary analysis without a framework document.
-A framework document is intended to introduce and summarize the various analyses DOE conducts during the rulemaking process and requests initial feedback from interested parties.
-As discussed further in the following section, prior to this notification of the preliminary analysis, DOE issued an early assessment request for information on May 7, 2021 ("May 2021 RFI") in which DOE identified and sought data, information, and comment to evaluate whether the existing energy conservation standards for ceiling fans should be amended.
-86 FR 24538, 24539.
-DOE provided an initial 30-day comment period for the RFI, which was then extended for an additional 21 days.
-86 FR 29704.
-As DOE is intending to rely on substantively the same analytical methods as in the most recent rulemaking for ceiling fans, publication of a framework document would be largely redundant with the published May 2021 RFI.
-DOE notes that eliminating unnecessary rulemaking documents allows DOE and stakeholders to use their resources more efficiently and does not unnecessarily delay the benefits of a potential energy conservation standard.
-DAs such, DOE is not publishing a framework document.
+A framework document is intended to introduce and summarize generally the various analyses DOE conducts during the rulemaking process and requests initial feedback from interested parties.
+As discussed further in the following section, prior to this notification of the preliminary analysis, DOE issued a request for information on May 20, 2020 ("May 2020 RFI") in which DOE discussed the previous EPS energy conservation standards given in the February 2014 Final Rule.
+85 FR 30636.
+In that RFI, DOE requested comment on whether there were changes to the technologies considered as part of the February 2014 Final Rule that would affect potential amended standards and on any aspect of its economic justification analysis.
+85 FR 30636, 30639-30648.
+While DOE received comments on the assumptions employed in the analysis conducted in support of the February 2014 Final Rule (see, e.g., Joint Commenters, Docket EERE-2020-BT-STD-0006, p.
+7-8), DOE did not receive comments or data suggesting DOE rely on a different analytical framework from that conducted for the February 2014 Final Rule.
+As DOE intends to rely on substantively the same analytical methods as in the most recent rulemaking, publication of a framework document would not introduce an analytical framework different from that on which comment was requested in the May 2020 RFI and on which comment was received.
+As such, DOE is not publishing a framework document.

-Section 6(d)(2) of appendix A specifies that the length of the public comment period for pre-NOPR rulemaking documents will vary depending upon the circumstances of the particular rulemaking, but will not be less than 75 calendar days.
+Further, section 6(d)(2) of appendix A specifies that the length of the public comment period for pre-NOPR rulemaking documents will vary depending upon the circumstances of the particular rulemaking, but will not be less than 75 calendar days.
 For this preliminary analysis, DOE has opted to instead provide a 60-day comment period.

-As stated, DOE requested comment in the May 2021 RFI on the analysis conducted in support of the last energy conservation standard rulemaking for ceiling fans.
-For this preliminary analysis, DOE has relied on many of the same analytical assumptions and approaches as used in the previous rulemaking and has determined that a 60-day comment period in conjunction with the prior comment period provides sufficient time for interested parties to review the preliminary analysis and develop comments.
+As stated, DOE requested comment in the May 2020 RFI on the analysis conducted in support of the February 2014 Final Rule and provided stakeholders a 75-day comment period.
+DOE, however, did not receive comments suggesting a need to substantively change the analytical approach previously taken.
+Given that the analysis will largely remain the same, and in light of the 75-day comment period DOE has already provided with its May 2020 RFI, DOE has determined that a 60-day comment period is sufficient to enable interested parties to review the tentative methodologies and accompanying analysis to develop meaningful comments in response to the preliminary TSD.